 Can I use calcium carbonate while breastfeeding?

 Calcium is found in breast milk.
 When calcium carbonate is used at recommended doses, it is unlikely to be harmful to a nursing baby.
-If more calcium is needed for the production of milk, it will come from within your body.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 What if the father of the baby takes calcium carbonate?